mikeperry-tor/circpad-sim/README.md

 are present.

 It also resets time to 0 for the start of each circuit.
-This means there is more work needed to model the multiplexing effects of eg Guard node TLS.
+This means there is more work needed to model the multiplexing effects of Guard node TLS.

-To study the effects of multiplexing, you will need to write some scripts to sepeate logfiles by circuit ID, but additionally store the circuit start time separately, and use that start time to merge individual defended traces back into a single properly aligned input into your classifier (which should be blind to the circuit separation).
+To study the effects of multiplexing, you will need to write some scripts to sepeate logfiles by circuit ID, but additionally store the circuit start time separately, and use that start time to merge individual defended traces back into a single properly aligned input into your classifier.
+Your classifier should not get circuit ID separation information in this case.

+### Proper Client-Relay Circuit Matching

-NOTE: Just like the client side log converion, the relay side log conversion takes only the longest trace, and makes no effort to make sure that the `client_circ_id` matches.
+Both the client side log converion and the relay side log conversion take only the longest trace, and makes no effort to make sure that the `client_circ_id` matches the desired circuit on relay and client.
 If you have multiple circuits in your relay log, you should ensure they are matching properly.

 ### Other TODOs